 NOTICE: COVID-19 RESTRICTED VISITATION

-To protect the health of our patients and health care providers, NO visitors are permitted in the hospital at this time except under special circumstances.
+To protect the health of our patients and health care providers, only one visitor per patient is permitted in the hospital at this time.
 No one under the age of 18 is permitted to visit in the hospital.